oconnor0/BeaconRoad/CoreRules.md

 * A **service**.
 Transport from a smuggler or driver, use of a warehouse for temporary storage, legal representation, etc.

 "Temporary use" constitutes one significant period of usage that makes sense for the asset-typically the duration of one score.
-An asset may also be acquired for “standby” use in the future.
+An asset may also be acquired for "standby" use in the future.
 You might hire a gang to guard your lair, for example, and they'll stick around until after the first serious battle, or until a week goes by and they lose interest.

 To acquire the asset, roll **TIER!** versus a **controlled** (6), **risky** (11), or **desperate** (16) target number.
 The result indicates the **quality** of the asset you get, using the crew's Tier as the base.
 A **failure **is Tier - 1; a **success** is Tier, and a **critical** is Tier + *critical multiplier*.
 You can spend coin to raise the result of this roll by spending **2** coin per additional Tier level added.